-4.14 The base construction cost reflects Building Regulation equivalent standards.
+4.14 The base construction cost reflects Building Regulation equivalent standards (at Code for Sustainable Homes Code 3 equivalent plus £20sqm for an additional credit).
 The construction rates will reflect allowances for external works, drainage, servicing preliminaries and contractor's overhead and profit.
 The viability assessment will include a 5% allowance for construction contingencies.
 The commercial construction rates represent BREEAM 'very good' standards.